Mundowran: Geography

 The Burnett Highway enters the locality from the east, passes south through a small area, and then forms the south-eastern, southern and south-western boundaries before continuing to the west.
 The Mundubbera Durong Road (State Route 75) runs south from the Burnett Highway through Mundubbera.

 History

+Many of the settlers were German.

 Mundowran State School opened on 26 March 1913 and closed in 1960.
+It was at 464 Bald Hills Norris Corner Road (25.53806°S 151.31724°E).